Komalah (CPI)

 The Komala Kurdistan's Organization of the Communist Party of Iran is an Iranian Kurdish communist party active throughout the Iran–Iraq border.
 The party is led by Ibrahim Alizade and works as the Kurdish branch of Communist Party of Iran.

 In 2009, a group of the party's cadre who identified only as socialists, left the party and established Socialist Faction of Komala.

+On 19 February 2026, one party member was killed and 2 were injured when their vehicle came under attack from an Islamic Revolutionary Guard Corps drone.

 Designation as a terrorist organization

 The following countries have listed Komola as a terrorist organization: